transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 Term          Term frequency  Proportion of policies that contain term
 -----------  ---------------  -----------------------------------------
-review                   135  94%
+review                   100  93%
-editor                    44  75%
+manuscript                43  75%
-manuscript                53  73%
+editor                    33  73%
-confidenti                34  63%
+confidenti                26  63%
-not                       30  59%
+not                       24  60%
-inform                    25  51%
+inform                    19  51%
-colleagu                  21  45%
+colleagu                  18  49%
-journal                   17  35%
+student                   14  34%
-involv                    17  35%
+discuss                   12  32%
-discuss                   15  32%
+involv                    12  32%
-consult                   15  31%
+consult                   12  32%
-permiss                   14  31%
+permiss                   11  31%
-peer                      13  28%
+disclos                   12  29%
-student                   14  27%
+author                    11  29%
-author                    13  27%
+peer                      10  29%
-disclos                   14  27%
+journal                   10  28%
-process                   12  26%
+share                      9  25%
-ensur                     11  24%
+collabor                  10  24%
-person                    11  24%
+advic                      8  23%
-obtain                    11  23%
+ident                      8  23%

 The most prominent themes that emerge are:

-- Individuals with varying stakes regarding peer review: editor, colleague, author, student, peer.
+- Individuals with varying stakes regarding peer review: editor, colleague, collaborator, student, peer.
 - Confidentiality as a central principle.
 - Important elements of scholarly publishing: manuscript, journal, review, process.
-- Verbal forms pertaining to relationships between the individuals: inform, involve, consult, discuss, disclose, ensure, obtain.
+- Verbal forms pertaining to relationships between the individuals: inform, involve, consult, discuss, obtain, ensure.

 These directions become more intelligible when we look at bigrams (see fig.
 \@ref(fig:bigrams)).
 With this procedure the text is split into pairs of words (for example the sentence "All humans are equal" becomes "All humans", "humans are", "are equal").
-The most prominent bigrams where "peer -> review" and "review -> process".
+The most prominent bigrams were "peer -> review" and "review -> process".
 To take a look at the strength of other associations, the term "review" was removed from the figure.
-The strength of association in the figure is depicted by bold arrows, which are more common than the others.
+The most frequent associations in the figure are depicted by bold arrows.

 <div class="figure">